Axolotl Care Hub Axolotl Care Hub The Complete Guide

 • Yes: It has control and is likely resting or experiencing mild buoyancy issues

-• No: It struggles or cannot return to upright position — this is an emergency
+• No: It struggles or cannot return to upright position — treat this as urgent

 Step 3: Monitor Appetite and Activity